Fraud Blocker

 Mental health services available through online therapy

-Improving your mental health does not have to be put on hold during the stay at home orders in North Carolina!
+Improving your mental health does not have to be put on hold during cold and flu season, or when you have a busy schedule and don’t have time to drive to our office!
 There are many ways you can get help from home by connecting with a psychologist for remote therapy and online psychological evaluations.

 Online therapy – Individual Therapy: If you are struggling with anxiety, stress, depression, anger, substance abuse, trauma, relationship issues, etc., you can work on these issues from the comfort of your own home.